All About Temporary Guardianship

 How Long Does Temporary Guardianship Last in Texas?

-Subject to certain exceptions, temporary guardianship may only remain in effect for sixty days.
-The period for temporary guardianship is set by the court to be within this limited time.
-Temporary guardianship is typically sought in emergencies when it is necessary to protect the health and well-being of the individual, such as when a sudden illness strikes, an accident occurs, or they suffer a mental health crisis, which can result in your loved one being unable to care for and make decisions for themselves.
+Subject to certain exceptions, how temporary guardianship works is that it may only remain in effect for 60 days.
+The court sets the period for temporary guardianship to be within this limited time.
+People typically seek temporary guardianship in emergencies to protect an individual’s health and well-being, such as during sudden illness, accidents, or mental health crises that leave them unable to care for themselves or make legal decisions.

 Can You Give Temporary Guardianship to a Family Member?

-Yes, Texas law gives preference to family members over non-family members when establishing guardianships, including temporary guardianships.
-A family member is often the best choice to serve as a temporary guardian, given their close relationship with the individual and understanding of the potential harm that could come to the individual if the temporary guardianship is not established.
+Yes, Texas law prefers family members over non-family members when establishing guardianships, including temporary guardianships.
+A family member often serves as the best choice for a temporary guardian due to their close relationship with the individual and their understanding of the potential harm that could arise if the temporary guardianship is not established.

 In terms of priority, the court will appoint temporary guardians for a potential minor ward in the following priority: